electricman226/LuxBot/README.md

 Getting a Summoner's grade is also not possible, as that is kept private.

 # Privacy
-By adding your own Summoner *(or a Summoner under an account that isn't owned by you)*, you acknowledge that statistics achieved on that Summoner for all drafted games are being **anonymously** tracked, recorded, and saved, being kept inside of a database; for no longer than **25 hours**.
+By adding your own Summoner *(or a Summoner under an account that isn't owned by you)*, you acknowledge that statistics achieved on that Summoner for all drafted games are being **anonymously** tracked, recorded, and saved, being kept inside of a database.